The Milo enameled cast iron dutch oven is a must have cast iron pot for every home cook. It will quickly become your go-to cooking pot.

-Check Out Milo Cookware
+Check Out the Milo Cast Iron Dutch Oven

 This has allowed them to keep the quality and construction in line with the best cookware, yet keep the price of their cast iron dutch ovens affordable for almost any budget.

 The Milo Dutch Oven is made to the same exacting standards as the expensive guys.
 They use quality iron, so the dutch oven heats up quickly and evenly.
 Food cooks evenly and quickly with no cold spots.
 Two layers of enamel coating are applied, to prevent chips, cracks and stains.

 Milo wants to put all that money back in your pocket.

 Kayden Horwitz, co-founder of Milo Cookware contacted me.
 He offered me a 5 qt cast iron dutch oven to use, test and review.
 We keep a kosher home and we use our existing cast iron cookware for meat dishes.
 I was ecstatic to have a cast iron pot to use for dairy and non-meat dishes.

 - Made with high quality materials.

 - Two layers of enamel are applied and fired twice for an extremely durable and attractive finish.

 - Polished and finished by hand.

 - The enamel is engineered to resist staining and dulling.